In each case the desktop version and

 web site is maintained.
 While the jnlp files for

-no longer honours this setting and the desktop versions will not
+Start no longer honours this setting and the desktop versions

-this web site will not be maintained indefinitely so updated
+retirement, this web site will not be maintained indefinitely so

-versions of the desktop apps have been developed that will run
+updated versions of the desktop apps have been developed that

 progressed considerably in the last 5 years so the Android apps